 “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.” — Charles Darwin

 Significant adaptations can end up changing the structure of the species, body parts may transform, be lost, gained, or shifted around in the process of evolution, depending on what function the body part plays.
 Body parts that are unnecessary or of mild help in a new environment may shrink or be lost entirely while body parts that prove useful in the new environment may grow.

 The study of analogous structures has proven immensely beneficial in uncovering the evolutionary lineages of species.
 Early taxonomies of species, such as Carolus Linnaeus’ attempt, often grouped animals into groups based on superficial characteristics (similar looking animals).
-This created groupings which were incorrect when they were compared to evolutionary groupings based off of analogous structures, which proved that species didn’t have to be related to look similar.
+This created groupings that were incorrect when they were compared to evolutionary groupings based on analogous structures, which proved that species didn’t have to be related to look similar.

 Examples Of Analogous Structures

 One of the most notable examples of analogous structures is human and octopus eyes.
 The eyes of humans and the eyes of octopi are very similar for the most part, with the only substantial difference being that the eye of an octopus doesn’t have a blind spot like the human eye does.
 Yet octopi and humans aren’t very related and are located far away from one another on the phylogenetic tree.

 Dolphins and sharks are other notable examples of analogous structures and convergent evolution.
 The two animals share many features, including their overall body shape, coloration and fin placement.
 Yet dolphins are mammals while sharks are fish, meaning that in terms of evolutionary lineage dolphins share more in common with rats than sharks.
 This is supported by DNA evidence.

 “Evolution is written on the wings of butterflies.” — Charles Darwin